• Skip to main content

 Rather than using regular chocolate bitters, I added Xocolatl Mole bitters from Bitterman’s and think it works beautifully in this drink.
 The chocolate flavors still work well with the vermouth, but the subtle spice kick adds an extra dimension to the drink that I really enjoy.

-Of course after doing a quick Google search for Left Hand, I discovered, I am indeed not the first (or second or third) person to make this switch.
+Of course, after doing a quick Google search for Left Hand, I discovered, I am indeed not the first (or second or third) person to make this switch.
 It’s hard to come up with something truly unique these days!

 Personally, I think Carpano Antica is the best vermouth to use in a boulevardier.
-It’s bold flavor holds up well next to the equally bold Campari and Bourbon.
+Its bold flavor holds up well next to the equally bold Campari and Bourbon.
 Cochi Vermouth di Torino also works well.

 If you aren’t sure you’re on the Campari train yet, and want something to ease you into it a bit?
 Try a Union Club – it’s like a boulevardier with training wheels.